 If your local temperature ever goes below 40°F or above 85°F, we recommend adding temperature control to your recurring order.
-If you do, we’ll check your local weather before each shipment and include a heat or cold pack as needed.
-When it’s not needed, we will issue a refund and exclude it from that shipment.
-This will help protect your roaches during harsh weather, when and if it occurs.
+If you do, we’ll check your local weather before each shipment and include a heat pack or cold pack as needed.
+When temperature control is not needed, we will issue a refund and exclude it from that shipment.
+Adding temperature control to a recurring order helps protect your roaches during harsh weather, when and if it occurs.

 Below are answers to common questions about recurring orders.
-Please feel free to email us or contact us directly if your question isn’t answered here.
+Please feel free to email us or contact us directly if you don’t find the answer to your question here.

 I only see a credit card payment option for a recurring order.
 Is this right?